Kotlin/kotlinx.serialization/docs-website/topics/serialization-customization-options.md

 ## Optional properties

-A property is optional if it isn't required in the serialized input or output.
+Properties with _default values_ are optional during deserialization, and can be skipped during serialization, if the format is configured to do so.
-Properties with _default values_ are optional during serialization.
+For example, JSON is configured to skip encoding of default values out of the box.

 ### Set default values for optional properties